mtth/kit/README.rst

     - A simplified version of Flask, Celery, and SQLAlchemy.
 Some knowledge of these frameworks is therefore required.

-Flasker also comes with three extensions for commonly needed functionalities:
+Flasker also comes with extensions for commonly needed functionalities:

-- Authentication
-- Expanded ORM Models
+- Expanded SQLAlchemy base and queries
 - ReSTful API *(still alpha)*
+- Authentication via OpenID *(still alpha)*

 Flasker is under development.
 You can find the latest version on GitHub_ and read the documentation on `GitHub pages`_.